-- 2. The student academic transcript will not be considered if the student postpones his study for four or more years. - 3.
+- 1. If a student who has withdrawn from the University wants to re-enroll, he must submit his application as a new student and, if admitted, he shall be subject to Article 37 related to course equivalence. - 2.
+The student academic transcript will not be considered if the student postpones his study for more than four years. - 3.
 In all cases, the student should study at least 1/3 credit hours with the Applied Science University.